 At home, I painted watercolor backgrounds on 6×6 inch Aquabord and this particular piece kept looking to me like it was an underwater scene.
 I pulled up the photos of the goldfish I’d taken, and decided to paint a few in and see how they looked.
 After putting in the first fish I decided that was it!
 Only one was needed —- it works compositionally —- the colors of the fish made a pleasing triangle with the colors of the red-orange of the underwater plant life.
 Any more fish would just clutter up the composition.
 It’s become my latest favorite painting!
 Could this possibly be the first of a new series?

-Here is the finished painting below – now available at Art In The Valley Gallery.
+Here is the finished painting below – now available to purchase.

 Here’s photo of the painting in progress—not a lot of difference, but some changes after this was taken.